streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401trafficpolicyidversion-post-openapi.md

       parameters:
       - in: body
         name: AlarmIdentifier
-        description: "A complex type that identifies the CloudWatch alarm that you want Amazon Route 53 health checkers to\t\t\tuse to determine whether this health check is healthy"
+        description: A complex type that identifies the CloudWatch alarm that you want Amazon Route 53 health checkers touse to determine whether this health check is healthy
         schema:
           $ref: '#/definitions/holder'
       - in: body
         name: ChildHealthChecks
-        description: "A complex type that contains one ChildHealthCheck element for each health\t\t\tcheck that you want to associate with a CALCULATED health check"
+        description: A complex type that contains one ChildHealthCheck element for each healthcheck that you want to associate with a CALCULATED health check
         schema:
           $ref: '#/definitions/holder'
       - in: body
         name: EnableSNI
-        description: "Specify whether you want Amazon Route 53 to send the value of\t\t\t\tFullyQualifiedDomainName to the endpoint in the client_hello\t\t\tmessage during TLS negotiation"
+        description: Specify whether you want Amazon Route 53 to send the value ofFullyQualifiedDomainName to the endpoint in the client_hellomessage during TLS negotiation
         schema:
           $ref: '#/definitions/holder'
       - in: body
         name: FailureThreshold
-        description: "The number of consecutive health checks that an endpoint must pass or fail for Amazon Route 53 to\t\t\tchange the current status of the endpoint from unhealthy to healthy or vice versa"
+        description: The number of consecutive health checks that an endpoint must pass or fail for Amazon Route 53 tochange the current status of the endpoint from unhealthy to healthy or vice versa
         schema:
           $ref: '#/definitions/holder'
       - in: body